EconomyLens.com

 Related

-Kentucky Governor Andy Beshear said earlier that another crash victim had been located, bringing the total number to 14.
+Kentucky Governor Andy Beshear said another crash victim had been located, bringing the total number to 14.
 “Please pray for these families, the Louisville community and everyone affected by this terrible event,” he said on X.

-The plane, filled with some 38,000 gallons of fuel for the long-haul flight to Hawaii, narrowly missed a major Ford vehicle assembly plant that employs some 3,000 people.
-Aerial footage of the crash site showed a long trail of debris as firefighters blasted water on the flames, with smoke billowing from the area.
+– Trail of debris – The plane, filled with around 38,000 gallons (144,000 liters) of fuel for the long-haul flight to Hawaii, narrowly missed a major Ford vehicle assembly plant that employs about 3,000 people.
+Aerial footage of the crash site showed a long trail of debris as firefighters poured water on the flames, with smoke billowing from the area.
 Investigators have said the accident was caused by one of the engines catching fire and detaching during takeoff.

-Todd Inman, a member of the National Transportation Safety Board (NTSB), said this week that investigators had identified the flight data recorder and cockpit voice recorder — known as a plane’s black boxes — and would send them to Washington for analysis.
+Todd Inman, a member of the US National Transportation Safety Board (NTSB), said this week that investigators had identified the flight data recorder and cockpit voice recorder — known as a plane’s black boxes — and would send them to Washington for analysis.
 The crash was reportedly the deadliest in UPS history.
 Its main hub, Worldport, is in Louisville, where it employs thousands of people.
 According to the NTSB, the plane was built in 1991 and was modified into a cargo aircraft.
 McDonnell Douglas merged with Boeing in 1997.

 The crash comes amid the longest government shutdown in US history, with Transportation Secretary Sean Duffy warning this week of “mass chaos” in the skies due to a lack of air traffic control staff.
 Inman said the NTSB was not aware of any staff shortages at Louisville’s airport at the time of the crash.

 © 2024 AFP